 Soon after saying goodbye to Aly, my phone rang.

-The words “Mr Ex, my husband calling” appeared on the screen with the usual photo of Mr Ex and Rommet which was assigned to his phone number.
+The words “Mr Ex, my husband calling…” appeared on the mini phone screen of my Nokia 7230 with the usual photo of Mr Ex and Rommy which was assigned to his caller ID.
 I frantically scrambled to slide the bar across to answer it.

-“Oh good,” he replied rather sharply.
+“Oh good,” he replied, emotionless.
 “Essie, I’m only calling to check if you’re still alive.”